 - Seating is first come, first served.
 You are not assigned a seat but a car.

 For added comfort and convenience, I suggest you pack an extension cord to make accessing electricity from the window or aisle seat easier.
-Also, throw your headphones, chargers, and cables in your bag to be ready and charged when you get off the train.
+Also, pack your headphones, chargers, and cables in your bag so you’re ready and charged when you get off the train.

 Business class on the Amtrak Ethan Allen Express

-This service gives you everything coach class does and a little more.
+This service provides everything Coach Class offers and a bit more.

 You can upgrade to business class, which includes extra legroom, a comfortable seat, and complimentary non-alcoholic beverages.